incubyte/incubyte.github.io/content/blog/codescene-refactoring.md

 	}
 } else if(insert new records) {
 	if(element comparison){
 		for(all the new element){
 			add it to list
         	}
         	for(all the new element){
 			mark them safe
         	}
     	}
 }
 ```

-Code like the above soon starts growing in depth and breadth, which means these methods tend to get longer and with nested logic.
+Code like the above soon starts growing in depth and breadth, which means these methods tend to get longer, nested with logic.

-One such method in the hotspot was the following
+One such method in the hotspot was the following:

 {{< figure src="/images/2023/codescene_refactoring/initial_function_code.png" >}}